ChaseTheHunter/chasethehunter.github.io/_posts/2016-06-28-it-is-better-for-us.markdown

 ---
 layout: post
-title:  "The Tower"
+title:  "It is better for us"
-crawlertitle: "The Tower"
+crawlertitle: "it is better for us"
-summary: "Twelve-year old Riley is called by the ghostly appearance of her best friend Lou to save her from captivity in a tower full of dangers and monsters.
-The tower is a metaphor for Riley's emotional state, since she has trouble dealing  with the fact her best friend suffers from the severe illness MS in a hospital."
+summary: "The elderly married couple struggles to take care of each other in their daily life, due to their age and health.
+Kishori has to take care of her husband Jack, who is sitting in a wheelchair and starts suffering from parkinson.
+But Kishori’s ability to help him decreases until Jack is sent to an retirement home."
-date:   2016-06-28 23:09:47 +0700
+date:   2016-07-20 +0700
 categories: uni_projects
-tags: 'MetroidVania'
+tags: '3D-Animated-Short'
 author: Chase
 bg: 'aside/thetower.png'
 ---